BlackBerry Limited: John Chen joins BlackBerry

-2015–present: Software transition
+2015–present: software transition

-In the first quarter of the 2015 fiscal year, Chen stated: "This is, of course, the very beginning of our task and we hope that we will be able to report better results going forward ...
-We feel pretty good about where we are."
-Quartz reported that stock was up by 30 percent, compared to the same period in the previous year, while Chen expressed enthusiasm for the release of two new handsets, both with keyboards and touch screens, in the second half of 2014.
-Chen did not provide sales figures for the Z3 phone in Indonesia.
+In the first quarter of the 2015 fiscal year, Chen stated: "This is, of course, the very beginning of our task and we hope that we will be able to report better results going forward… We feel pretty good about where we are."
+Quartz reported that stock was up by 30 percent, compared to the same period in the previous year.

 In September 2015, Chen unveiled the BlackBerry Priv, a keyboard-slider smartphone utilizing the Android operating system with BlackBerry-developed software enhancements, including a secure bootloader, full-disk encryption, integrity protection, and the BlackBerry HUB.

 In 2020, BlackBerry signed a new licensing agreement for smartphones with the US-based startup company, OnwardMobility.
 The company never released a device before shutting down in 2022.

 As of June 2021, Cybersecurity ($107 million) and IoT ($43 million) revenue accounted for a combined 86% of Q1 2022 earnings ($174 million).
-Chen reiterated: "Now, we are pivoting the organization more heavily toward the market by creating two business units, Cybersecurity and IoT ... we will provide revenue and gross margin by business unit as well as other selected metrics.
-We believe that this additional color will help investor gain better understanding of the underlying performance of the business units, ultimately driving shareholder value."
+Chen reiterated: "Now, we are pivoting the organization more heavily toward the market by creating two business units, Cybersecurity and IoT… we will provide revenue and gross margin by business unit as well as other selected metrics."